-This Kimchi Fried Rice with Tuna is the ultimate weeknight meal to be whipped up in just a matter of minutes.
-Topped with a sunny side up egg and fresh green onions, this fried rice is full of rich scrumptious taste, with a burst of flavor in each bite.
+This Kimchi Fried Rice makes for the ultimate weeknight meal, stir-fried to perfection in just a matter of minutes.
+Fragranced with garlic and green onion and flavored with Gochujang, this Korean fried rice has an incredible burst of flavor in every bite.

-Although Kimchi Fried Rice is often made with bacon, I prefer to add tuna in my Kimchi fried rice for two reasons:
+Although Kimchi Fried Rice is often made with spam or bacon, I prefer to add tuna in my Kimchi fried rice for two reasons:

 - Preparation is easy – as a can of tuna is something that is readily available in your kitchen with a long expiry date